-It was difficult selecting the top trout lures of all time.
+It was difficult selecting the best trout lures.
 There are hundreds of lures which can catch trout, many of them excellent.
 Limiting it to just the top 25 means some great lures were going to miss out.

 These lures are all proven trout catchers with well deserved reputations.
 All spinning lures on this list are excellent and are worthy of consideration.
 With one or two exceptions, they all should be widely available no matter where in the world you trout fish.